THE DOVER WAR MEMORIAL PROJECT

 Darwall, J. R.

 John Randle Darwall was born in 1878 in Dover.
 He was a Second Lieutenant in the Somerset Light Infantry.
 He died on 30th July 1915, at Charing Cross Hospital.
-His parents were Mr and Mrs R. C. Darwall, who lived at East Cliff, Dover, and he was probably brother to Gordon, above.
+His parents were Mr Robert Cecil, a solicitor, and Mrs Laleah Darwall, born Nova Scotia, who lived at East Cliff, Dover.

 CEG Davidson, courtesy Dover ExpressDavidson, C. E. G.